spulec/PyQS/README.rst

 PyQS - Python task-queues for Amazon SQS |Build Status| |Coverage Status|
 =========================================================================

 **WARNING: This library is still in beta.
-It can do anything up to and including eating your laundry.**
+It has a stable API and has been deployed in production, but we have not received feedback from a large number of use cases, and it is possible there are unknown bugs.**

 PyQS is a simple task manager for SQS.
 It's goal is to provide a simple and reliable `celery <https://pypi.python.org/pypi/celery>`__-compatible